-- When buying external lights consider using warm white, lower lumen, light-emitting diode (LED) light globes that are less likely to impact neighbouring properties
+- When buying external lights, consider using warm white, lower brightness, light-emitting diode (LED) light globes that are less likely to impact neighbouring properties

-- Wherever possible, direct light downwards, not upwards, to illuminate the target area.
+- Wherever possible, direct light downwards, not upwards, to light the area.
 If there is no alternative to up-lighting, using shields will help keep spill light to a minimum.

 - Ensure that the main beam angle of all lights directed towards any sensitive place is kept below 70 degrees.
 Use light shields to help minimise glare and the impact on neighbouring properties.

-- Avoid placing the light near a light reflective surface
+- Avoid placing lights near a light reflective surface

-- Use existing features such as trees block the light entering neighbouring properties.
+- Use existing features such as trees to block the light entering neighbouring properties.